Transfer of credits for communication and language studies

 • Studies completed at another institution of higher education will not be recognised as such.
 You must always provide a copy of the certificate awarded by the institution where the studies were completed.

-Also note that if students are unable to provide sufficient information or the documents needed for credit transfer, they can demonstrate their communication and language proficiency required for degrees by taking an exemption examination in the languages offered by the Language Centre (Arabic, English, Estonian, Spanish, Italian, Chinese, French, Danish, the second national language, German and Russian).
+Also note that if students are unable to provide sufficient information or the documents needed for credit transfer, they can demonstrate their communication and language proficiency required for degrees by taking an exemption examination in the languages offered by the Language Centre.
 Registration for exemption examinations takes place in Sisu.

 Advice and the processing of applications

-• For advice on credit transfer issues, please contact the Language Centre’s Student Services during office hours.
+• For advice on credit transfer issues, please contact the Kaisa House Student Advice.

 • Applications are typically processed in approximately four weeks, but decisions on applications submitted between 1 June and 31 August may take longer.
-If the application is particularly urgent, this should be noted.
+If the application is particularly urgent, please contact Kaisa House Student Advice: kielikeskus-neuvonta@helsinki.fi.

 Credit transfer decision and recording of credits

-• The decision on credit transfer will be provided to you in the Sisu system.
+• The decision on credit transfer will be provided to you in Sisu.
 You will receive a notification of the decision under the tab “Messages”.
 You can also access the application under “My profile”.
 An approved application will be displayed in the mode "Accepted".
 When your application has been approved, the course will be displayed in your study plan as completed.

-• Written notice of a decision to reject an application for credit transfer will be sent to the student.
-A decision to reject an application for credit transfer will include the reasons for the decision and instructions for appeal.
-Appeals can be made according to the Regulations on Degrees and the Protection of Students’ Rights at the University of Helsinki (in Finnish).
+• A decision to reject an application for credit transfer will include the reasons for the decision and instructions for appeal.
+If your application is rejected, you can appeal the decision.
+You can find more information on the page Protection of students’ rights and review procedures.